chiossif/OSGeo-Live-el/en/overview/mb-system_overview.rst

 MB-System has been under development since 1993, with active support from a number of research and science organisations.

-.. note:: Due to space constraints on the DVD, MB-System is currently not installed.
-To install it open up a terminal and run ``cd gisvm/bin; sudo ./install_mb-system.sh``
+.. comment .. note:: Due to space constraints on the DVD, MB-System is currently
+.. comment  not installed.
+To install it open up a terminal and
+.. comment  run ``cd gisvm/bin; sudo ./install_mb-system.sh``

 Core Features
 --------------------------------------------------------------------------------